gzahn/CommunityAssemblR/README.md

 This is a modular set of tools for building and altering community matrices.
 The standard community matrix gives abundance counts for N taxa (columns) in N samples (rows).
 There are also tools for simulating transplantations from a donor community to a resident community under various theoretical situations.
 These functions are intended to be modular and chainable so that a unique community can be progressively built that reflects a variety of selective pressures.
 This community can then be used to test the detection accuracy of predictive assembly models.

-This package is under active development.
+This package is under active development. *caveat emptor*

 Eventual goal: to simulate ecological communities shaped by various assembly pressures for testing model detection of